aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 11. Check that all values are propagated and saved correctly.
 12. Add an attachment to the new issue and make sure that it is successfully uploaded.
 13. Check that watching options are working - turn it off and on for your current user, and for other watchers on the issue, and check that values are saved.
+14. **External Issue ID**: With the `Issue Tracker: External Issue ID` permission, submit an issue with a value (e.g., `GH-9795`) and verify it saves.
+Without the permission, the field must not render, and a forged POST carrying `externalIssueID` must not persist.

 ## Issue Tracker Edit Existing Issue [Manual Testing]
 1. User can access the page if they fulfill all the following conditions: